Dupe Culture: How Flavor Dupes Are Reshaping the Industry

 /

 In the world of fashion, art, and music, the rise of "dupes"—or knockoff versions of expensive products—has become a viral trend, especially with the widespread use of the hashtag #dupe.
 This phenomenon has now made its way into the food industry, driven largely by price sensitivity and inflation.
-Food dupes are reshaping the industry, with some closely mimicking the originals while others struggle to capture the unique flavors that keep consumers loyal to name brands.
+Flavor dupes are reshaping the industry, with some closely mimicking the originals while others struggle to capture the unique flavors that keep consumers loyal to name brands.

 Generic vs. Name Brand: The Shift in Consumer Behavior